 “Wouldn’t I have to change from seventh period PE to eighth period?”

 “No, the Freshman Football PE class meets seventh period.
-The reason is that the JV and Varsity PE classes meet eighth period and need the practice and stadium football fields.
+The reason is that the JV and Varsity PE classes meet eighth period and need the weight training room and the practice and stadium football fields.
 The freshman team and JV team share the practice field during after school practice sessions.”

 “I assume I’d have to have a physical exam first, right?”